Hello and Welcome!

 If you are considering writing your own vows, I will offer you guidance to help get you started or supply examples of vows you might wish to change in whatever way serves you best.

-On the day of your wedding, I will arrive at least 30 to 90 minutes before the ceremony, coordinate with all your vendors and provide cue sheets where necessary and touch base with your wedding party to make sure we are all on the same page.
+On the day of your wedding, I will arrive well before the ceremony, coordinate with all your vendors and provide cue sheets where necessary and touch base with your wedding party to make sure we are all on the same page.
 With years of experience in public speaking, I will deliver a warm, professional, and beautiful ceremony for you.
-I am happy to remain after the wedding for photos if you wish.

 And here’s a suggestion that most couples (and their family and friends) appreciate: rather than stand between the two of you during the ceremony, I generally stand to the side (except when facilitating the vows) with the two of you facing your family and friends.
 This brings the focus on you, not me!
 It also allows your family and friends to feel part of the ceremony in a more intimate way.
 And…it provides great photo ops!